Krassnig/CodeDraw/INTRODUCTION.md

 The full documentation can be found in the sources included in the [CodeDraw.jar](https://github.com/Krassnig/CodeDraw/releases) or as [JavaDoc](https://krassnig.github.io/CodeDrawJavaDoc/).

+[TOC]

 ## Getting Started

 Instruction on how to install CodeDraw can be found in the [How to install section in the CodeDraw repository](https://github.com/Krassnig/CodeDraw#how-to-install).

-Start of by creating an empty java file with the name 'MyProgram' and then copy the following code into your file:
+Install CodeDraw and then create an empty Java file with the name 'MyProgram' and then copy the following code into your file:

 ```java
 import codedraw.*;
 // Imports CodeDraw and all it's classes.